m-r-hunt/m-r-hunt.github.io/_posts/2026-01-01-gba-dev-log.md

 - Played the animation in the simplest possible way
 - Thinking about how to handle frame timings for animation - 1 frame/frame is way too fast, don't want to duplicate data

+## 16/1/26

+- Working on tracking creeps moving on a path with a simple animation system

+## 17/1/26

+- Working on tracking creeps properly and making animation data driven

 ## Current TODOS/Possible tasks

 - Draw an enemy with animation to move between tiles